Twin and earth: Limitations

 Twin and Earth cable is not designed to withstand significant mechanical abuse.
 It should not be installed in areas where it could be subject to abrasion or blows without additional mechanical protection.
 It must be installed so that it is physically supported at regular intervals.
 It is not suitable for overhead catenary use.

-Twin and Earth cable is normally made with PVC sheathing and insulation, which has an almost indefinite life in the right conditions.
-However UV light will cause it to fail, so Twin and Earth is not suitable for use outdoors.
+Twin and Earth cable is normally made with PVC sheathing and insulation, which can have a long service life under appropriate conditions.
+However, UV light will cause it to fail, so Twin and Earth is not suitable for use outdoors.

 It has a temperature rating of 70 °C, including the temperature rise from resistive heating in the cable.

 PVC gives off hazardous smoke when burned.
 National standards for electrical wiring prohibit PVC cables in locations where this is a particular risk, such as fire escape routes.

-An insidious risk can occur when PVC cable it comes into contact with expanded polystyrene insulation, either in rigid panels or as loose beads.
+An insidious risk can occur when PVC cable comes into contact with expanded polystyrene insulation, either in rigid panels or as loose beads.
 The effect is caused by migration of the plasticiser from the PVC, causing it to become brittle.
 The same problem has been reported with bitumen sealants.

 Some Twin and Earth cable manufactured in the late 1960s and early 1970s had a deficiency in its manufacture which over time results in the production of a green conductive slime.